Drawing

 Ongoing practice

-My ongoing practice reflects a commitment to daily exploration, with drawing at the core of my varied artistic approaches.
-At the heart of my work is a hunger for meaning and a desire to connect with what feels just out of reach—a determination to capture the elusive.
-I maintain rigor through this pursuit: constantly digging, experimenting, playing, and trying on different methods, only to fail and try again.
+My practice embodies a daily exploration centered on drawing.
 I fall in love with the smallest marks on the page, feel the wobble of doubt, then steady myself.
+I remind myself, this has no audience so it needs no approval.
 I walk the paddocks, dance with the trees, and return to my bush atelier to begin anew.